Counting Components of Hurwitz Spaces: Asymptotics of the count of components of . Part 1: the exponent

-\begin{definition} We define the set $\pi_0\CHur^*_X(G, D, n\xi)$ of $B_{n\card{\xi}}$-orbits of tuples $\gbar \in G^{n\card{\xi}}$ such that: \begin{enumerate}[label=(\roman*)] \item The elements of $\gbar$ generate $G$, i.e. $\gen{\gbar} = G$. \item For each $\gamma \in D$, exactly $\xi(\gamma)$ entries of the tuple $\gbar$ belong to $\gamma$. \item If $X = \PC$, then $\pi\gbar = 1$. \end{enumerate} \end{definition}
+\begin{definition} We define the set $\pi_0\CHur^*_X(G, D, n\xi)$ of $B_{n\card{\xi}}$-orbits of tuples $\gbar \in G^{n\card{\xi}}$ such that: \begin{enumerate}[label=(\roman*)] \item The elements of $\gbar$ generate $G$, i.e., $\gen{\gbar} = G$. \item For each $\gamma \in D$, exactly $\xi(\gamma)$ entries of the tuple $\gbar$ belong to $\gamma$. \item If $X = \PC$, then $\pi\gbar = 1$. \end{enumerate} \end{definition}

-The notation $\pi_0\CHur^*_X(G, D, n\xi)$ reflects the fact that this set is in bijection with the set of connected components of the Hurwitz space $\CHur^*_X(G, D, n\xi)$ (cf. \Cref{sssn:conn-comp}), so that this notation does not conflict (for counting purposes) with the definition of that space.
+The notation $\pi_0\CHur^*_X(G, D, n\xi)$ reflects the fact that this set is in bijection with the set of connected components of the space $\CHur^*_X(G, D, n\xi)$ (cf.~\Cref{sssn:conn-comp}), so that these notations do not conflict for counting purposes.
 The goal of this article is to estimate how the cardinality of this set grows as $n \to \infty$.

-The main result of this section \footnote{ Make sure that you have read \Cref{sssn:organization} before comparing the results as they are stated here to \Cref{thm:asymp-comp-main}. } is the following:
+More precisely, the main result of this section is the following:

 \begin{theorem} We have the following estimates for $\card{\pi_0\CHur^*_X(G, D, n\xi)}$: \begin{thmenum} \item In the affine case, we have:

 (Here, the notation $f=\Theta(g)$ means that $f=O(g)$ and $g=O(f)$.) \item In the projective case, we have the upper bound: